cran-task-views/WebTechnologies/WebTechnologies.md

 - *Download a file, then ingest it*:
   If you need to process a different type of file, you can accomplish this in two steps.
-  First download the file from a server to your local computer, then pass the path of the new local file to a function in a package like [haven](https://CRAN.R-project.org/package=haven) or [foreign](https://cran.r-project.org/package=foreign).
+  First download the file from a server to your local computer;
+  second pass the path of the new local file to a function in a package like [haven](https://CRAN.R-project.org/package=haven) or [foreign](https://cran.r-project.org/package=foreign).
   Many base and CRAN packages provide functions that download files:
-  - `r pkg("utils")`'s `download.file()`
+  - `r pkg("utils")`'s `download.file()`.
   - `r pkg("curl")`'s `curl_download()`, and `curl_fetch_multi()`, and friends.
   - `r pkg("downloader")` wraps `utils::download.file()`, and takes all the same arguments.
   [I think this entry can be removed.
 It was important before utils handled ssl.
 It hasn't been updated since 2015]
-  - An alternative is to use `httr::GET()` (or `RCurl::getURL()`) to first read the file into R as a character vector before parsing with a function like `utils::read.table(text = ...)`,
+  - An alternative is to use `httr::GET()` (or `RCurl::getURL()`) to first read the file into R as a character vector before parsing with a function like `utils::read.table(text = ...)`.

 ### Additional tools for internet communication